 Bio: Steffen Ploeger is an SEO Specialist at 9thCO in Toronto and original from Germany.

-Funny is, I travel to Gran Canaria every year.
+I travel to Gran Canaria at least once a year.

-This is my favorite island.
-Before I moved to Canada, I used to go there three times a year.
-It is easy to reach from Europe and is kinda like Puerto Vallarta for North Americans but much safer.
-Gran Canaria
+Gran Canaria is my favorite island of the canary islands.
+Before I moved to Canada, I used to go there three times a year as it is easy to reach from Europe.
+For North American you can compare Gran Canaria with Puerto Vallarta, Mexico but much safer.

-1. It is one of the main gay destinations. – Playa del Ingles / Maspalomas – there is the Yumbo centre, a big shopping centre on three floors with more than 20 gay pubs, restaurants as well as gay bars and clubs.
-It is very funny when someone come to GC for the first time and sees so many gays in one place.
+1. It is very gay friendly and known for their pride in Playa del Ingles / Maspalomas.
+The Yumbo centre, a big shopping centre on three floors, is the place to go to with more than 20 gay pubs, amazing restaurants as well as gay bars and clubs.
+When tourist come for the first time, it might seem strange to them.